nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_customization.md

 ### Hide fullscreen control

-To hide fulscreen control icon set the `fullScreenControl` to false in `config.style.fullScreenControl`.
+To hide fulscreen control icon set the fullscreen control to `false` in `config.style.fullScreenControl`.

 ```javascript
 "style": {